CiscoUcs/intersight-powershell/os-discovery-tool/README.md

 				"intersight_url": "https://intersight.com/api/v1",
 				# Public API key for Intersight API
 				"intersight_api_key": "5b4cff386d3376393452476f/5b4cfead6d33763934524747/5b4d0c156d33763934525341",
-				# Location of intersight Secret API key file on local filesystem.
+				# Location of Intersight Secret API key file on local filesystem.
 				# Notice that this is a relative path from the user's profile.
 				"intersight_secret_file": "Downloads\\secret.pem",
 				# Location of log file.
 Notice that this is an absolute path.